Contact WKW

 Simple steps can correct this, and hospitals have been moving to adopt procedures that eliminate “never events.”
 You might be familiar with some of them: asking the patient to confirm their name and the operation they’ll be undergoing; marking the right (and wrong) side of the body with a magic marker; the medical team following a checklist through all phases of the procedure.
 In a previous step to encourage better practices, the CMS already stopped reimbursing hospitals for costs related to “never events” beginning in 2008.

 If you or a loved one have been injured as a result of a preventable medical error, you are urged to contact the attorneys of Wilson Kehoe Winingham.
-An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
+The experienced Indianapolis medical malpractice attorneys at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.